 - They can use the softphone dialer on the mobile and also on desktops, ensuring continuity.
 Efficiency increases.

-- It is easy to transfer a call to another employee simply by dragging the call to the other employee name in the contact list.
+- It is easy to transfer a call to another employee simply by dragging the call to the other employee’s name in the contact list.

-There is more to SIP softphones that make it virtually indispensable for business users.
+There is more to SIP softphones like empowering the sales team that makes them virtually indispensable for business users.

 The Softphone features